JoostvOphem/ai4mi_project/readme.md

 # AI for medical imaging — Fall 2024 course project

-Alessandro, Erik, Joost & Taiki
+Alessandro, Erik, Joost, Rory & Taiki

 ## Running on Snellius
 After creating the environment you need to run the following lines to run the main.py